-Central Penn College traces its history to 1881, when Joseph N. Currey founded the Pennsylvania Business College at 307 Market Street in Harrisburg, Pennsylvania.
-For the next eighty-nine years, a continuous series of career-oriented business colleges existed on Market Street in the heart of the business district of Harrisburg.
-In 1922, Professor William H. Hartsock, opened the doors to Central Pennsylvania Business College.
+Central Penn College traces its history to 1881, when Joseph N. Currey founded the Pennsylvania Business College at 307 Market Street in Harrisburg, Pa.
+For the next 89 years, a continuous series of career-oriented business colleges existed on Market Street in the heart of Harrisburg's business district.
+In 1922, Professor William H. Hartsock opened the doors to Central Pennsylvania Business College at that location, where it thrived for the next 58 years.

-In 1970, Central Pennsylvania Business School moved across the Susquehanna River to Summerdale, Pennsylvania.
-Bart and Jean Milano began the creation of the School's current suburban Summerdale campus, featuring all new structures that included academic buildings, apartment-style housing, and recreation facilities.
+In 1970, Central Pennsylvania Business School moved across the Susquehanna River to Summerdale, Pa., under the leadership of President Bart Milano.
+The suburban campus featured all-new academic buildings, apartment-style housing and recreation facilities.
 The transition from business school to college began in 1977 when the Commission on Higher Education of the Middle States Association of Colleges and Schools accredited Central Penn.

 In 1999, the Commonwealth of Pennsylvania recognized Central Penn as a two-year college with degree-granting privileges.
 In December of 2000, Pennsylvania's Secretary of Education approved Central Penn College to operate as a four-year degree-granting college.

-In 2002, the college doubled the size of its academic buildings with the opening of the Advanced Technology Education Center.
-Later that year, Henszey's Bridge, an 1869 wrought iron structure listed in the National Historic Register, was restored and placed in the center of the campus.
+In 2002, the college doubled the size of its academic buildings with the opening of the Advanced Technology Education Center (ATEC).
+Later that year, Henszey's Bridge-an 1869 wrought-iron structure listed in the National Historic Register-was restored and placed in the center of the campus.
 The Charles "T" Jones Leadership Library opened its doors in October 2002.
 In addition to serving Central Penn's academic needs, it houses a collection of personal development and leadership materials from many of the country's top motivational speakers and authors.

-In 2004, Central Penn College began offering online courses and opened its first additional location-Central Penn Lancaster, which serves adult students enrolled in associate and bachelor's degree completion programs in a variety of majors.
-In 2005, Central Penn was granted permission from the Middle States Commission and the Pennsylvania Department of Education to begin offering two fully-online bachelor's degree programs.
-Today, Central Penn's online offerings include 13 fully-online degree programs and three hybrid degree programs provided through a blend of in-person and online instruction.
+In 2004, Central Penn College began offering online courses at the Lancaster Center-its first additional location-to serve adult students enrolled in associate and bachelor's degree completion programs in a variety of majors.
+In 2005, Central Penn was granted permission from the Middle States Commission and the Pennsylvania Department of Education to begin offering two online bachelor's degree programs.
+Today, Central Penn's online offerings include 13 online degree programs and three hybrid degree programs provided through a blend of in-person and online instruction.

-In March 2010, the Central Penn College Education Foundation announced its endowment passed the \$2 million mark.
+In March 2010, the Central Penn College Education Foundation announced that its endowment had passed the \$2 million mark.
 The foundation's scholarship endowment is currently valued at more than \$3 million.
 Since 2002, nearly 800 Central Penn students have received scholarships through the foundation.

-In June 2013, the College was granted approval to begin offering the Master of Professional Studies (MPS) degree program, further enhancing the College's commitment to career-focused education.
+In June 2013, the college was granted approval to begin offering the Master of Professional Studies (MPS) degree program, further enhancing the institution's commitment to career-focused education.

 In 2014, Central Penn College celebrated the grand opening of The Underground, a new student union space.
-The Underground features a dance studio, fitness center, writing center, student lounge, offices, and the Capital BlueCross Theatre.
+The Underground features a dance studio, fitness center, student lounge, offices and the Capital BlueCross Theatre.

-In April of 2014, Central Penn College's Lancaster Center unveiled a new Physical Therapist Assistant (PTA) lab and classroom.
-The new lab offered the typical equipment found in a PTA lab, such as electric muscle stimulation, ultrasound, paraffin baths, a traction table and ambulation devices, as well as a Hoyer Lift ®-a patient lift unit that most students do not have the opportunity to work with until they are actually working in a clinic.
+In April 2014, the Lancaster Center unveiled a new physical therapist assistant (PTA) lab and classroom.
+The new lab offered the typical equipment found in a PTA lab, such as electric muscle stimulation, ultrasound, paraffin baths, a traction table and ambulation devices, as well as a Hoyer Lift®-a patient lift unit that most students don't have the opportunity to use until they are actually working in a clinic.
 That summer, Central Penn College welcomed its first group of PTA students at the Lancaster Center.
 The competitive program limits enrollment at just 30 qualified students a year during the winter term.
 The first cohort of students at the Lancaster PTA program graduated in May of 2016.